All important EGSR 2017 locations can be found in a custom Google Map behind this link.

 There are excellent train connections to Helsinki from all major towns in Finland as well as from Lapland.
 There is also a daily train service from St. Petersburg and Moscow.
 The Central Railway Station is a landmark itself in Helsinki.

 HSL also provides a train connection between the airport and the Helsinki Central Railway Station.
-Tickets can be purchased from ticket machines or from conductors.
-Please note that only cash and credit cards are accepted when purchasing tickets from conductors.
+Tickets can be purchased from ticket machines.

 Buses from all around Finland arrive to the central bus station, from the largest cites approximately every hour.

 There are daily ferry services to Helsinki from Estonia and Sweden, see e.g. Tallink Silja Line, Viking Line or Eckerö Line, as well as from Germany by Finnlines.
 All the ferry companies offer also a possibility to take a car with you.
 Helsinki can be reached by ferry also from Russia as well as from Poland.